avniproject/avni-website/src/pages/blog/2023-01-13-avni-conference-goa-day-2.md

 ## End of day 1

-After having a tiring day from lot of travelling, catching up with the entire team, somewhat working and having lot of fun, the first day came to an end in the blink of an eye.
+After having a tiring day from a lot of travelling, catching up with the entire team, somewhat working and having a lot of fun, the first day came to an end in the blink of an eye.

 ![](/img/2023-01-12-avni-conference-goa/day-1/varca-beach-sunset-group-photo.jpeg)<pre>Sunset by the sea</pre>

 ## Start of day 2 :)

 The second day started at 6am in the morning, followed by a half an hour run in the beach until the sunrise.
-And right when I was about to rest, my collegues mainly named Vinay, Arjun, Sachin and Beulah, dragged me into the sea.
+And right when I was about to rest, my colleagues, mainly named Vinay, Arjun, Sachin and Beulah, dragged me into the sea.

-They dragged me so furhter into the sea, that there was a point when the waves started slapping me(Literally, and I started fighting them back 😈😈).
-I was so scraed since I didn't know how to swim, but the folks decided not to let me go by holding my hands, and I gained only so much courrage that I went with the flow.
+They dragged me so further into the sea, that there was a point when the waves started slapping me(Literally, and I started fighting them back 😈😈).
+I was so scared since I didn't know how to swim, but the folks decided not to let me go by holding my hands, and I gained only so much courage that I went with the flow.

 ![](/img/2023-01-12-avni-conference-goa/day-2/restaurant-view.jpeg)<pre>View from the restaurant</pre>